 François Thisdale’s work blends traditional drawing and painting with digital imagery.
 He is the illustrator of The Stamp Collector, which is on IBBY Honor List, and That Squeak, an honour book for the IBBY Canada Elizabeth Mrazik-Cleaver Picture Book Award.
 Missing Nimama won the TD Canadian Children's Book Award.
 François lives in Montreal, Quebec.

-Scot Ritchie is an award-winning illustrator and author with more than 60 books to his credit, including most recently On the Line.
+Scot Ritchie is an award-winning illustrator and author with more than 60 books to his credit, including most recently Zander Stays.
 His books have been translated into French, Korean, Indonesian, Polish, Finnish, Arabic, and Dutch.
 Scot has worked with the National Film Board of Canada and has had his illustrations exhibited at the National Gallery of Canada.
 He lives in Vancouver, British Columbia.

 Emma Pedersen is an illustrator and concept artist with a love for visual storytelling and character design.
 With BFAs from the Ontario College of Art and Design in drawing and painting, and from Sheridan College in illustration, Emma specializes in children’s illustration.
 Her first picture book is Queenie Quail Can’t Keep Up (2019).
 Emma lives in Toronto, Ontario, with her partner and a beloved, and smelly, little dog.